Skip to content

 case signal(r, auth.codeSubmitted):

-const valid = await auth.verifyCode(userId, r.code)
+const valid = await auth.verifyCode(r.user, r.code)

 return { verified: valid, attempts: resendCount + 1 }